Community Conduct Policy

 8. Members should recognise that just as the College will seek to respect all member’s privacy, the College will also respect the privacy of members of the College community.
 This means there are limits to what information the College will share with a member when issues arise.
 This does not mean that the College is not taking an issue or situation seriously or hiding information from a member.

-9. If a member is not satisfied with the College’s response to a concern or grievance, a College Grievance policy may provide a member with a right to request and internal review of the College’s decision.
+9. If a member is not satisfied with the College’s response to a concern or grievance, a College Grievance policy may provide a member with a right to request an internal review of the College’s decision.
 The College respects a member’s right to invoke formal grievance resolution procedures.
 However, the College will not continue resolution processes with members who refuse to engage in constructive processes that may resolve their grievances, or who choose to publicly air their grievances about the College (and in particular about staff or students or other members) on social, digital or other media.

-Consequences for breaching this Code of Conduct
+Consequences for Breaching this Code of Conduct

 The Principal will have absolute discretion for deciding how to best respond to concerns about a member’s compliance with the Code of Conduct.